tomaslibal/ua-detection/README.md

 Needed to build the binaries:

-- make utility
+- GNU Make utility
-- GCC or CLANG (c99)

-Use the download script for data:

-- UNIX like system with bash interpreter
+- C++11 Compiler

 #### build

-    make all
+    make

+This outputs an executable binary in `dist/{CONFIGURATION}/{PLATFORM}/uadet2`.

 #### usage

+> This is for the previous version !!!

 *default usage:*

-    bin/uadet --uas "Mozilla/5.0 ..." --group mobile
+    dist/{CONFIGURATION}/{PLATFORM}/uadet2 --uas "Mozilla/5.0 ..." --group mobile

 Prints to stdout the output of the `mobile` classifier.

-run a user-agent string against all classifiers (that have been seen in the training data):
+Run a user-agent string against all classifiers (that have been seen in the training data):

-    bin/uadet --uas "Mozilla/5.0 ..." --cmp_all
+    bin/uadet --uas "Mozilla/5.0 ..."

 ### Data